olamilekan5162/EasiPharma/Readme.md

 ## 🔥 Features

 ### **MultiLevel Admin roles**
-- There are Two roles which are Admin or Staff MEMBER
+- EasiPharma has two roles: Admin and Staff Member.
-- Admin can add stock, track  inventory, Add supplier, Order Stock as well as delete stock and supplier.
+- Admins manage inventory, suppliers, and stock orders, and track distribution.
-- Staff member can track the inventory of the distributed stocks, also staff can distribute or sell stocks
+- Staff members track and distribute or sell stock.
 ###  **Inventory Management**
 - Track existing stock levels and availability
 - Add new stock items with relevant details